inet-framework/inet/showcases/tsn/framereplication/automaticmultipathconfiguration/doc/index.rst

 The Model
 ---------

-In this case we use an automatic stream redundancy configurator that takes the different paths for each redundant stream as an argument.
-The automatic configurator sets the parameters of all stream identification, stream merging, stream splitting, string encoding and stream decoding components of all network nodes.
+In this case, we use an automatic stream redundancy configurator that takes the different paths for each redundant stream as an argument.
+The automatic configurator sets the parameters of all stream identification, stream merging, stream splitting, string encoding, and stream decoding components of all network nodes.

 Here is the network: